MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

 This article outlines key considerations for migrating the Yelb application from AWS to AKS.
 Remember that since the [Yelb][yelb] application is self-contained and doesn't rely on external services, migrating it from AWS to Azure can be done without any code changes.

-## Handling cloud platform API dependencies

-In a real-world scenario, migrating a web application from AWS to Azure might require refactoring the code if the application relies on specific cloud platform APIs or SDKs.
-For example, if the web application uses [Amazon Simple Storage Service (S3)][aws-s3] storage to store unstructured data and you plan to use [Azure Bob Storage][azure-blob] as a replacement on the Azure platform, you have two alternative solutions:

-1. Refactor the code to replace the Amazon S3 API with the [Azure Storage REST API][azure-blob-api] or the [Microsoft Azure Storage SDK][azure-storage-sdk] for one of the supported programming languages (.NET, Java, JavaScript, Python, and Go).
-This solution involves modifying the codebase to use the equivalent Azure Storage APIs.
-1. Use an S3 gateway to access AWS S3 and Azure Storage.
-This solution doesn't require any code changes.
-Here are two S3 gateway options:

-   - [**MinIO Gateway**](https://min.io/): Minio is an open-source S3-compatible object storage server that you can use as a gateway to Azure Storage.
-It allows you to access Azure Blob storage using the S3 API.
-Minio provides a simple and lightweight solution for S3 API compatibility on Azure.
-   - [**S3Proxy**](https://github.com/andrewgaul/s3proxy): S3Proxy is an open-source S3-compatible proxy server that you can use as a gateway to various storage backends, including Azure Storage.
-It translates S3 API calls to the appropriate Azure Storage API calls, providing compatibility and flexibility for accessing Azure Storage using the S3 API.

 ## Migrating from AWS IAM to Azure RBAC

 If the web application on AWS uses an [AWS Identity and Access Management (IAM)][aws-iam] role for accessing managed services, you need to assign the role to the [EKS][aws-eks] pods to grant access to AWS resources.
 In contrast, Azure implements [role-based access control (RBAC)][azure-rbac] differently than AWS.
 In Azure, you can assign a [role][azure-role-assignment] to users, groups, service principals, or managed identities at a specific scope: management group, subscription, resource group, or resource.
 This allows you to grant specific permissions to the workload identity on a Microsoft Entra protected resource.